facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ## Code Block Title Headers

 !!! new "New 9.0"
-    Title headers are new in version 9.0.
+    Title headers are new in version `9.0`.

 When Pygments is enabled, a header with a title can be applied with the `title` option.
 This essentially controls the Pygments `filename` option under the hood.
 It made more sense to use the term `title` as people can really set any arbitrary title, not just filenames.

 Pygments will simply output the HTML below.
 The user is responsible for provided CSS to style the header.
+Pygments uses the class name of `filename` as that is the feature being used under the hood.

 ```html
 <div class="highlight">